ethagnawl/peterdohertys.website/about-me.markdown

 * [tmux-prefix-highlight](https://github.com/tmux-plugins/tmux-prefix-highlight)

 ### Personal
-Pete is a devoted spouse and parent of three small, furry creatures.
+Pete is a devoted spouse and parent of two furry creatures.
 He spends his free time hanging out with family and friends, playing Tetris and riding one of his (too) many bicycles.

-:) :) :)